Haroon Bilour: Personal life and death

+Posthumous

 Following the incident, the Election Commission of Pakistan postponed the polls for PK-78, constituency from which Bilour was to contest election.

 Tehrik-i-Taliban Pakistan later claimed the responsibility that they had targeted the party meeting which killed Bilour.
 Tehrik-i-Taliban Pakistan termed this target a revenge of Operation Rah-e-Haq, which was carried out when Awami National Party was the ruling party in Khyber Pakhtunkhwa.
 TTP also warned the security forces of more attacks.

-Funeral

-Thousands of people from different walks of life attended the funeral of Bilour in Peshawar.
-According to a senior police officer, about 30,000 people attended the funeral of slain ANP leader.
-Over 500 police personnel were deployed for funeral security of slain leader and bomb disposal squad was also called to clear the route from Bilour's house to the funeral ground.